DrSnyder86/ERS-Integration/README.md

 Inventory Item Support (qb_inventory and ox_inventory items)
 - Use your ERS tools as items.
 - Currently supports the `Stretcher`, `Fire Hose`, `Broom`, `MDT`, and `Wraith Radar Remote`.
-   - Stretcher    - uses same as /stretcher command
+   - Stretcher    - uses same as `stretcher` command
-   - Fire Hose    - uses same as /hose command
+   - Fire Hose    - uses same as `hose` command
-   - Broom        - uses same as /broom command
+   - Broom        - uses same as `broom` command
-   - MDT          - opens any MDT that uses /mdt
+   - MDT          - opens any MDT that uses `mdt` command
    - Wraith Radar - use your radar remote as item

 Player Rewards